 Bubbly personality: How our biology hits budgets

 This article in Pursuit discusses how Finance and Neuroscience can be optimally combined to better understand human financial decision making, and how the Decision Neuroscience Lab contributes to this agenda.

 Brain imaging: The smart way to predict intelligence?

 In this article in The Conversation, Stefan Bode and Michael Farrell discuss a paper by Cole et al. (2012) on whether global connectivity of the prefrontal cortex predicts intelligence.

 EEG Lab Usage

-The Decision Neuroscience Lab assists with coordinating the Electroencephalography (EEG) lab of the Melbourne School of Psychological Sciences (MSPS).
-This video, produced by our fantastic lab manager Maja Brydevall (and supported by one of our students, Daniel Rosenblatt, and former research intern, Sophia Bock) shows new users how to handle the equipment correctly.
+The Decision Neuroscience Lab assists with coordinating the school's Electroencephalography (EEG) lab.
+This video, produced by our fantastic former lab manager Maja Brydevall, and supported by our previous PhD student Daniel Rosenblatt and former research intern Sophia Bock, shows new users how to handle the equipment correctly.